-At the start of this academic year, all teaching staff and class leads accessed our new, bespoke assessment system.
-Initial reports demonstrate that all teachers and class leads have appreciated the reduction of workload whilst consistently maintaining the high standards of assessment and data collection.
+Teaching staff and class leads now access our bespoke assessment system.
+Feedback demonstrates that all teachers and class leads have appreciated the reduction of workload whilst consistently maintaining the high standards of assessment and data collection.
 Increased moderation provides a deeper and more frequent analysis of students' work, effectively improving the quality of our assessment methods and level of understanding - with exemplar material to further support our judgements.
 Our plan remains to form strong links with local SEN providers and create an SEN working partnership where the essence of effective education; curriculum, pedagogy and assessment can be shared.